pronoiac/the-manual/the-manual.md

 Under what might seem their confident exterior will be lurking a severe paranoia that they will be found out for what they are, a charlatan with a series of lucky breaks.
 With all these people you meet you must make them feel involved and that you respect their opinion and help.
 Everybody likes to feel part of a success and you must let them feel that.
-In doing this we are not trying to encourage you into becoming an obsequious slimey toad, but to make you aware that the enthusiasm and goodwill of all these people is vital to the success of your project.
+In doing this we are not trying to encourage you into becoming an obsequious slimy toad, but to make you aware that the enthusiasm and goodwill of all these people is vital to the success of your project.
 They deserve your respect.

 At times you will be told things, given advice that goes against the grain of the way you have already been thinking.